issamyax/TimberTracer/README.md

-# TimberTracer: A Comprehensive Framework for Lifecycle Simulation and Substitution Analysis of Harvested Wood Products.
+# TimberTracer: A Comprehensive Framework for the Evaluation of Carbon Sequestration by Forest Management and Substitution of Harvested Wood Products.

 ## Overview